ipfs-inactive/blog/content/post/122-ethdenver-bounties.md

 author: Jenn Turner
 tags: events
 header_image: eth2.png
-snippet: Win prizes of up to $500 for building on IPFS, especially when build with the recent browser integrations.
+snippet: Win prizes of up to $500 for building on IPFS, especially when you build with the recent browser integrations at ETHDenver.
 ---

 [ETHDenver 2021](https://www.ethdenver.com/) is in full swing, and as we mentioned in our [last post]( ) the IPFS community is very stoked to get to be a part of this unique and awesome event!
 To encourage folks to try IPFS for the first time, or the second time, or the forty-second time, we’ve put together the following bounties to inspire your creativity and challenge your #BUILDathon skills.